SimonHanlyJones/AuditionAI/README.md

 ## Technical Details
 As mentioned above, the app relies on;
 1. React Native on the frontend, HTTPS requests are made to the backend
-2. Google Firebase Functions are used as a backend wrapper, to securely store the API keys for for Gemini AI and Vertex AI.
+2. Google Firebase Functions are used as a backend wrapper, to securely store the API keys for Gemini AI and Vertex AI.
 These functions take the HTTPS requests from the frontend, and format them and pass them to the Google API's for Gemini AI and Vertex AI.
 In this way, the API keys are not exposed to the user.
 ### Data Flowchart
 The flow data is shown on this flowchart: